Table of Contents

 4a.
 In Cod we Trust

 In Cod We Trust utilizes TilED for creating levels.
-Fortunately, TilED is multiplatform, and runs on Linux.
-Once levels are designed and saved in their native format (.tmx), the file will need converted into something the game will understand.
+Fortunately, TilED is multiplatform and runs on Linux.
+Once levels are designed and saved in their native format (.tmx), the file will need to be converted into something the game will understand.
 The developer has created a few Python scripts for this (tmx2asm).
 Luckily, Python is included and pre-installed on Debian Stretch/Raspberry Pi.

 4b.
 Installing TilED